pdfplum/pdfplum/firestore-pdf-generator/PREINSTALL.md

 ## How it all works

 The template bundle is uncompressed, served, and loaded by a Chromium instance.
-Handlebars runs on all `.html`, `.txt`, and `.md` files, replacing their template placeholders with data from the GET parameter `data`.
+Handlebars runs on all `.html`, `.txt`, and `.md` files, replacing their template placeholders with data coming from the document [except for its `_pdfplum_config` key](https://github.com/pdfplum/pdfplum/tree/main/firestore-pdf-generator/PARAMETERS.md#embedded-parameters).
 After all network resources are fully loaded, a PDF file is generated from the rendered webpage.

-The generated PDF file is saved in the bucket specified in the [`OUTPUT_STORAGE_BUCKET`](https://github.com/pdfplum/pdfplum/tree/main/firestore-pdf-generator/PREINSTALL.md#outputstoragebucket-optional) extension parameter.
+The generated PDF file is saved in the bucket specified in the [`OUTPUT_STORAGE_BUCKET`](https://github.com/pdfplum/pdfplum/tree/main/firestore-pdf-generator/PARAMETERS.md#outputstoragebucket-optional) extension parameter.

-The PDF file is named according to the rules described [here](https://github.com/pdfplum/pdfplum/tree/main/firestore-pdf-generator/PREINSTALL.md#outputfilename).
+The PDF file is named according to the rules described [here](https://github.com/pdfplum/pdfplum/tree/main/firestore-pdf-generator/PARAMETERS.md#outputfilename).

 ## Billing